-The kihon presentation is as a breath exercise from gyuaku-hanmi (cross hand grab).
+The kihon presentation is as a breath exercise from gyuaku-hanmi (opposite hand grab).
 This is a starting position because it represents a simple and single point which could be a thrust as easily as a terminal point on a cutting arc.
 Hence it is a representation of a single point in time – isolated so as to eliminate extra variables.
 From the initial grab nage can focus on their motions executed in the correct sequence: allow uke to control the wrist, slightly drop the wrist vertically along the axis of the encounter while dropping the body weight through the knees (don’t bend the spine!), slide the front foot advancing to uke’s back (irimi), then turning 180 parallel to but behind the opponent to the shikaku.
 Once here, slip the free hand to catch the opponent’s wrist while extracting the grasped hand (rotate against the thumb).
 Keeping the pressure on the opponent’s hand you just trapped – recognize that the kokyu development is a necessary skill in order to execute the first application: to wit, snapping uke’s elbow.
 Bunkai #1.
 Foregoing the elbow destruction, we keep the downward trap while simultaneously raising your free arm (the one formerly grasped) straight up as if raising a weapon.
 Do not turn your hips or rotate the elbow it is a simple move straight up the axis.
 At this point the back foot steps forward – you are momentarily in a left foot/right hand or right foot/left hand position.
 Only after the advance do you then turn your hips (do not change the relationship of the arms, which is what is creating and maintaining the tension of the encounter) and slide bodily forward while the top arm descends rotating from the shoulder like a sword cut.
 So – the arm is coming down while the body advances.
 Collapsing the system projects uke (or better stated, uke escapes to avoid getting crushed/cut).

 From here we move to Bunkai #2 which is the neck break.
 With the arm at the height of its extension, the move is simply to turn perpendicular (90 degrees) to uke’s body while wrapping his neck as tightly as possible.
 Then the kokyu deployment forces a simultaneous constriction (break) of the neck and the arm.
 Add a drop and the knee to the base of the spine and the true power of kokyuho is manifest.